Supporting documents - what you need to provide with your application

 In order to complete your admission, legal certification (proof that a photocopy is a true copy of the original document) must be completed and is very important.
 We cannot process your application if the required documents have not been certified.
 You can certify your documents in several ways.

-- Bring the original document to AUT and show it to either the Student Information Centre or departmental administration staff.
+- Bring the original document to AUT and show it to either the Student Hub or departmental administration staff.
 A copy will be made and signed by the staff member as being a true and accurate copy OR

 - Take the original document and a photocopy of it to a Justice of the Peace, Notary Public, Member of Parliament, a barrister or solicitor, Registrar or Deputy Registrar of the courts.